 Instead of Non-Waterproof Gear …

 Trust me: This is the one winter travel gear item you won’t want to skimp on.
 Winter weather can strike at any time, and being wet only makes you colder.
-Patagonia’s Stretch Rainshadow Jacket for men and women is a solid outer layer option that packs into itself and is completely waterproof.
+Patagonia makes a number of high-quality jackets for men and women that are both packable and waterproof.

 If you’re headed into extreme conditions, you’re going to want to make sure all of your shoes are waterproof, too.
 For women, Cougar’s Donato Foldover Waterproof Boot and Helly Hansen’s Cora shoe are stylish, durable options.
-And for men, the Cranston Leather Winter Boot is a multifunctional, waterproof option from Cougar.
+And for men, the Ashwood Park boot is a multifunctional, waterproof option from Timberland.

 Lastly, waterproof gloves are a must.
 SealSkinz makes all-weather cycling gloves that are protective enough for tough winter weather.
 This style isn’t too athletic-looking and can pass as a blizzard-proof option.